remnrem/luna-doc/docs/ref/ms.md

 (phenotype == 0); furthermore, the _difference_ between case and
 control statistics is evaluated for each metric and the empirical significance of all these terms is calculated.

+<h3>Methods</h3>

+Prior to analysis, ambiguous (`?`) state labels and immediately self-repeating consecutive states are removed from each individual's sequence.
+For each observed k-mer of length _k_ ∈ [k1, k2], the observed count is tallied by sliding a window of length _k_ across each individual's sequence and pooling counts across individuals.
+Equivalence groups are defined as the set of all distinct permutations of the character multiset composing a given k-mer that contain no immediately repeated state (i.e. valid microstate sequences); each k-mer is mapped to the lexicographically first member of its equivalence group as a canonical key.
+To assess enrichment, a null distribution is constructed over `nreps` permutation replicates: within each replicate, each individual's sequence is independently permuted using a modified random-draw procedure that, by construction, avoids immediately repeated states, preserving the marginal state frequencies within each individual.
+Counts of all k-mers are re-tallied on the permuted sequences and pooled across individuals.
+Empirical enrichment p-values are computed as the proportion of permuted replicates in which the count meets or exceeds the observed value (one-sided, with a continuity correction of +1 in numerator and denominator).
+Z-scores are derived from the mean and standard deviation of the permutation distribution.
+When a binary phenotype is provided, the same counting and permutation procedure is carried out separately for cases and controls, and the difference in counts (cases − controls) is tested against a null generated by permuting the phenotype labels across individuals within each sequence-permutation replicate.

 <h3>Parameters</h3>